-For instance Kangaride, a Montreal based Non-for Profit equivalent that offers intercity rides across North America.
-Undoubtedly, it is in thanks largely to the advent of social media that getting into a car with someone you haven’t met before no longer represents the danger that it might once have been.
+For instance Kangaride, a Montreal-based Non-for-Profit equivalent offers intercity rides across North America.
+Undoubtedly, it is largely thanks to the advent of social media that getting into a car with someone you haven’t met before no longer represents the danger that it might once have been.

 Sign of the Times